MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_setvidpnsourceaddresswithmultiplaneoverlay2.md

 ### -param pSetVidPnSourceAddressWithMultiPlaneOverlay

-#### - pData [in]

-A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/dn914471">DXGKARG_SETVIDPNSOURCEADDRESSWITHMULTIPLANEOVERLAY2</a> structure that describes the surfaces and display options to present.
+[in] A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/dn914471">DXGKARG_SETVIDPNSOURCEADDRESSWITHMULTIPLANEOVERLAY2</a> structure that describes the surfaces and display options to present.

 ## -returns